momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

-# Introduction to QGIS - Vector Data: Part 1
+# Introduction to QGIS - Vector Data: Part One

-There are two classifications of data in GIS; vector data and raster data.
+There are two "major" classifications of data in GIS; vector data and raster data.
 This workshop will focus on becoming familiar with vector data.
-The main objectives to part one is to identify websites that have geospatial data, downloading geospatial data, and manipulating data with QGIS.
+The main objectives for part one is identifying websites that have geospatial data, downloading geospatial data, and manipulating data with QGIS.

 ## Units
 ### Unit 1: Introduction to Vector Data